Search for a heavy resonance decaying into a Z and a Higgs boson in events with an energetic jet and two electrons, two muons, or missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection and reconstruction

 The \HvsQCD discriminant is used to define our signal region (SR) by requiring the score of the AK8 jet to be greater than 0.95, which corresponds to a background misidentification rate of 1\%.
 The \xbb probability alone provides substantial background rejection while selecting a significant fraction of signal events.
 The inclusion of the \xcc and \xqq probabilities further improves the overall signal selection and enables precise calibration of the identification and misidentification rates of the tagger.
 This novel technique enables a generalized approach to the tagging of hadronic final states, remaining largely independent of specific branching fractions, which allows for a more model-independent search.

 Given the dominant branching fraction of $\PH\to\bbbar$, approximately 60\% of the selected signal events consist of $\PH\to\bbbar$ decays despite the rejection of jets with two \PQb-tagged subjets.
 The selection based on the \HvsQCD discriminant retains most of the remaining $\PH\to\bbbar$ events and provides a substantial background rejection at the same time.
 After applying the selection on the \HvsQCD score, the observed relative contributions of signal events from $\PH\to\bbbar$, $\qqbar\qqbar$, \ccbar, and $\PGt\PGt$ decays are about 60\%, 20\%, 15\%, and 5\%, respectively.
 The analysis selection increases the fraction of signal events from $\PH\to\ccbar$ and $\qqbar\qqbar$ decays by factors of five and three, respectively, as compared with the SM branching fractions.
 Specifically, 25\% of the $\PH\to\qqbar\qqbar$ events have all four quarks matched to the same AK8 jet, whereas in the remaining 75\%, at most three quarks are matched.
+A significant fraction of these quarks matched to the AK8 jet are \PQc quarks, which results in an increased \HvsQCD tagging probability.

 The product of the geometrical acceptance and the selection efficiency for different channels in the SR for all simulated signal samples is shown in Fig.~\ref{fig:signal_efficiency}.
 In the neutrino channel, the efficiency is calculated with respect to \PZ boson decays to neutrinos, and in the charged-lepton channels with respect to \PZ boson decays to electrons, muons, and \PGt leptons.
 We observe a gain in the product of signal acceptance and efficiency of about a factor of two as compared with the \onebcat of the previous CMS analysis~\cite{CMS:2021fyk}.
 Using the flavour and substructure of the selected \PH jet allows us to achieve the same level of background suppression with a gain in signal efficiency.